audathuynh/auth/README.md

 In the step 4, the server `S` returns the result to the client `C`.

-## The problem of the authentication process
+## The problems of the authentication process

 TODO: